hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 multiple configuration artifacts are merged.
 Incompatible declarations for the same name fail assembly.

+The declaration is artifact metadata, not runtime configuration.
+A configuration artifact packages it at the stable location `META-INF/configuration-imports.yaml`; a terminal application may contribute the same metadata.
+This is deliberately outside `HICONIC-CONF`, so the modeled configuration loader never mistakes the declaration for another configuration layer.
+The declaration must nevertheless travel with the artifact: keeping it only in a source repository or build configuration would make transitive terminal assembly incomplete.

+The small declaration model belongs to a central GM `configuration-assembly-model` artifact.
+It must not belong to an Ant task: the application-classpath assembler, artifact validators, runtime diagnostics and future tooling all need the same semantics without depending on the build system.
+The terminal assembler aggregates the artifact declarations into its assembly report.
+Runtime code consumes that report rather than rediscovering and reinterpreting the individual declarations.

 Semantics:

 - Internal properties must be fully resolvable from packaged properties and